threepointone/glamor/src/css/README.md

 ---

 tl:dr;
-  - you can now 'real' css in your javascript
+  - you can now write 'real' css in your javascript
   - that just works
   - with syntax highlighting and linting
   - and can be precompiled / extracted